AlekseiRbo/TXT/README.md

 		"SOAP_API",
 		"and etc"
 ```
 12. Make a commit in one line.
-`git config --global alias.acm '!git add -A && git commit -m'`
 `git acm "Create 'preferences.txt' and 'sklls.txt'"`

 13. Send 2 files at once to an external repository.
 `git push`